Ghasty001/Animated_sprites_by_Ghasty001/README.md

 **Tarountula - Spidops**
 Base backsprites by *KingOfThe-X-Roads*.
 The front sprites I suggest are the ones from *hellfire0raptor*, HOWEVER I used their animated sprite as template for the shiny front, since they originally didn't made any.

+**Trevenant**
+All original animations and sprites!
+Phantump's animation can be found on Smogon's Sprite Project by  *arionelle*.